sohaib2011/network-secure-lab/README.md

 - **LAN (Local Area Network):**
   - Connected to VMnet2, and represents the internal network where trusted hosts can operate
   - DHCP is handled by pfSense to assign IPs within the LAN subnet

+- **DMZ (Demilitarized Zone):**
+  - This network will host services exposed to NAT (e.g Apache webserver) in a seperated, isolated subnet to reduce risk to the internal LAN
+  - Allows inbound traffic from WAN, but blocks all outgoing from DMZ to LAN

 ---